Anushka091922/Cosmic-Rays-deletion/READ.md

 from deepCR import deepCR
 model_cpu = deepCR(mask=MODEL_NAME, inpaint='ACS-WFC-F606W-2-32', device='CPU')
 model_gpu = deepCR(mask=MODEL_NAME, inpaint='ACS-WFC-F606W-2-32', device='GPU')
 ACS-WFC-2-32 model is trained with image sets from ACS/WFC F435W, F606W, F814W.
-Individual models are also available as ACS-WFC-F435W-2-32, ACS-WFC-F606W-2-32, ACS-WFC-F814W-2-32.
+Individual models are also available as ACS-WFC-F435W-2-32, ACS-WFC-F606W-2-32, and ACS-WFC-F814W-2-32.
 The global model was tested with all three filter test datasets to demonstrate that there is no significant performance gap between the global model and the individual models.
 Refer to the ROC curves below.
 The Y-axis denotes the true positive rate (TPR), and X-axis denotes the false positive rate (FPR).
 Since the training and test datasets comprise images from three different fields (extragalactic field, globular cluster, resolved galaxy), the models were tested for each field.
 As shown, there is no significant discrepancy between individual models' performance and the global model.